SecurityPlatformCoKr/meta-sp/README.md

     bitbake sp-rpi-image

 ### to build for raspberry pi 2, do:
-after setting up for raspberrypi 3, change only 1 character: in build/conf/localconf, chage
+after setting up for raspberrypi 3, change only 1 character in build/conf/local.conf, chage as next:

     MACHINE="raspberrypi3"